(Avail. 24/7)

 A group of security guards stand shoulder-to-shoulder with their backs facing the camera.
 Their uniform jackets say, "Security."
 The text overlay reads, "Yes, You Can Sue for Security Company Negligence in New Mexico."

-Yes, You Can Sue for Security Company Negligence in New Mexico
+Yes, You Can Sue for Security Company Negligence in NM

 A relaxing evening stay at a hotel or a night out with friends should not end with a trip to the emergency room.
 Unfortunately, security company negligence can turn a pleasant moment into a devastating accident.
 You can seek justice and compensation if you think you were injured due to negligent security.